Let’s Clay With Fire III (2016) – “Relics From the Future”

 RELICS FROM THE FUTURE

-Let’s Clay Withe Fire II carries on from where Still Breathing After All These Years left off in 2015.
+Let’s Clay Withe Fire III carries on from where Still Breathing After All These Years – Fresh Mountain Air (LCWF II) left off in 2015.
 Celebrations of the winter solstice using fire as the main event.
 This year I achieved to have 14 firings over 3 weeks around the solstice.
 An east coast low a week earlier meant that we suspended workshops but still maintained the firing schedules.

 The kiln is a small cross draft wood fire design that I first used at ESTC back in 1972.
 It is a simple kiln that is able to achieve temps above 1000ºC (up to 1100ºC)